-We have a number of different class styles to try, so you can find the yoga that works for you.
+We have many different class styles to try, so you can find the yoga that works for you.
 This information should help you make the right choice, but please do speak with us if you have any questions.
-The class levels are indicated by colours as shown below.
+The class levels are indicated by colours, as shown below.

 Intermediate to advanced classes (Ashtanga Vinyasa experience required – ask your instructor)

 Classes include sun salutations and strong standing poses

 Ashtanga Primary Series – A traditional practice as offered by Sri K. Pattabhi Jois of Mysore, India, composed of a fixed series of postures linked by vinyasa (flowing connecting movements).
 Designed to realign the spine, cleanse and tone the body, and cultivate focus.
 This is a strong class that includes inversions.
 Note: Ashtanga and Moon Days.

 Ashtanga Half Primary – Be guided through the first half of the Ashtanga Primary Series and the finishing sequence.
 This class is good preparation for the Ashtanga Primary series.
 Note: Ashtanga and Moon Days.

 Ashtanga Fusion – A warming practice of poses, linked by the breath, that strengthen and open the body.
 Includes sun salutations, strong standing poses, and breath work based on the Ashtanga Primary Series.